brunexgeek/LPCNet/README.md

 1. You can synthesise speech with Python and your GPU card:
    ```
    ./dump_data -test test_input.s16 test_features.f32
-   ./src/test_lpcnet.py test_features.f32 test.s16
+   ../src/test_lpcnet.py test_features.f32 test.s16
    ```
    Note the .h5 is hard coded in test_lpcnet.py, modify for your .h5 file.

 1. Or with C on a CPU:
-   First extract the model files nnet_data.h and nnet_data.c
+   First extract the model files `model.c` and `model.h`
    ```
-   ./dump_lpcnet.py lpcnet15_384_10_G16_64.h5
+   ./dump_lpcnet.py lpcnet_384_10_G16_120.h5
    ```
-   and move the generated nnet_data.* files to the src/ directory.
+   and move the generated files files to the `src/` directory.
-   Then you just need to rebuild the software and use lpcnet_demo as explained above.
+   Then you just need to rebuild the software and use `lpcnet_demo` as explained above.

 # Speech Material for Training

 Suitable training material can be obtained from the [McGill University Telecommunications & Signal Processing Laboratory](http://www-mmsp.ece.mcgill.ca/Documents/Data/).
 Download the ISO and extract the 16k-LP7 directory, the src/concat.sh script can be used to generate a headerless file of training samples.
 ```